Forest manager, Kaiwhakahaere mahi ngahere

 You need

-- a New Zealand Diploma in Forest Management (Level 6) OR a Bachelor of Forestry Science OR a Bachelor of Engineering (Honours) in Forest Engineering
+- a New Zealand Diploma in Forest Management (Level 6) OR a bachelor's degree in forestry

 - experience in similar work in New Zealand or overseas